The NIDCD encourages applicants to submit application 30 days in advance of the deadline. This will allow time to work through unforeseen issues.

 Therefore, it is important to submit your application early.

-Effective for due dates on or after January 25, 2018, if your application contains a clinical trial, you must apply to an FOA that specifies one of the following:
+Effective for due dates on or after January 25, 2018, if your application contains a clinical trial, you must apply to a funding opportunity that specifies one of the following:

 - “Clinical Trial Optional”